NickFlagleaf/EC4MET/README.md

                           Lons = CAIGE20_22envs$Long)
 ```

-Load example dataset for environments in the Australian grain belt from 2018 to 2020 and get weather and soil ECs for all environments.
+Load example dataset for 1697 locations in the Australian grain belt from 2018 to 2020 and get weather and soil ECs for all environments.

 ```
 data("wheat.area.envs")